cilium/cilium/Documentation/gettingstarted/encryption-ipsec.rst

     apt-get update
     apt-get -y install tcpdump

-2. Check that traffic is encrypted:
+2. Check that traffic is encrypted.
+In the example below, this can be verified by the fact that packets carry the IP Encapsulating Security Payload (ESP):

 .. code:: bash